feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **Closing:** Stop when done.
 No tidy summary, no thesis restatement.
 The last sentence of a topic is often short and flat — not because it is constructed to be a closer, but because running out of things to add and moving on. *"So yeah, I just wanted to write about it a bit.
 That's it."* The flatness is genuine, not performed.

+**The flat signoff is a required structural element, not a style preference.** Every script ends with a variant of "So, yeah" followed by a one-line flat reflection, followed by "That's it." or equivalent.
+This is not optional.
+It is as fixed a structural requirement as the hook.
+A conclusion that builds to a poetic crystallizing final line is wrong for this creator — that is a different person's voice.
+The script ends when it has said the thing, and then it says "That's it."

 **The "Anyway" pivot** is the primary gear-shift.
 It signals: leaving this register and going somewhere else.
 Usually used to transition from heavy/analytical back to warm/human, or to wrap a tangent and return to the main thread.

 ---